We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 The nodachi is a large, two-handed sword with a long, curved blade.
 It was used by samurais primarily on the battlefield/open-field for cutting down enemies from a distance.

-The length and weight give it tremendous cutting power, making it effective against cavalry and infantry.
+The length and weight give it tremendous cutting power, making it very effective against cavalry and infantry.
 However, its size makes it less maneuverable and harder to draw quickly.
 The nodachi is the longest japanese sword.

 Tachi

 The tachi is a long, curved sword that predates the katana.
 It was primarily used by samurais on horseback, allowing them to deliver powerful slashing attacks.
+It’s design includes a more pronounced curve, which makes it well-suited for cutting from an elevated position.

 The tachi is longer than the katana and wakizashi but shorter than the nodachi.
 Samurais wore the tachi edge-down, unlike the katana, which is worn edge-up.
+This practical design and its effectiveness in cavalry combat made the tachi a preferred weapon for mounted samurais.

 Handle(Tsuka) and Guard(Tsuba)